-The following image indicates the location of the I/O board and provides a visual representation of the removal procedure.
+The following image indicates the location of the I/O board on computers shipped with NVIDIA GeForce RTX 3060 and provides a visual representation of the removal procedure.

-- 1. Open the latch and disconnect the I/O board cable from the system board. - $\textbf{2.} \ \ \text{Remove the two screws (M2x4) that secure the I/O board to the palm-rest and keyboard assembly.}$ - 3.
+- 1. Open the latch and disconnect the I/O board cable from the system board. - 2.
+Remove the two screws (M2x4) that secure the I/O board to the palm-rest and keyboard assembly. - 3.
 Remove the I/O board from the palm-rest and keyboard assembly.